- An overview -

-There are always new projects in development.
-The Map To My School initiative puts Canadian Indigenous place-name maps into remote community schools.
-Professional cartography that utilizes traditional place names in the language of the region are an outstanding learning tool that we believe should be in every school across Canada.
+This initiative puts Canadian Indigenous place-name maps into remote community schools.
+Professional cartography created at the University of Maine utilizes traditional place names in the language of the region.
+They are an outstanding learning resource that we believe, should be in every school across Canada.